 Put the violet petals into a heat-proof, non-reactive container such as a glass canning jar or a stainless steel food storage container.
 Do not use plastic or aluminum.

 Bring the cup of water to a boil.
 Pour the hot water over the violet petals.
 Cover and let sit at room temperature for 24 hours.
 The liquid will turn a gorgeous clear blue with a slightly lavender hue.
+Important: the violet extraction is pH sensitive.
+If your water is "hard" (alkaline), you can add lemon juice to get the blue color, but you'll lose the subtle flavor of the violets.
+A better option is to use distilled water.

 Pour the liquid and the petals into the top of a bain marie (double boiler).
 If you don't have one, you can simply put an inch or two of water in a pot over medium high heat and set a large stainless steel or other heat-proof bowl on top of the pot.
 Put the violets and their infusion into the bowl.